The 1-Day Divorce Program

 What if your children, support and property division issues could be resolved in one day?

 Collaborative Law Corporation (BC) is home of the “1-Day Divorce” – a faster, kinder, collaborative and cost-efficient no-court divorce option.
+Online across BC and in-person in Nanaimo, Vancouver, and in Kelowna.

 Most people don’t need to go to court after separation.